 Another thing to note is that the photons that are in the right energy interval for glass to let them through, all travel the same path.
 However, the smaller photons which are the most influenced by their pilot waves, travel in a more direct path than larger photons.
 Large photons veer off to the sides, they roll form side to side, almost smashing into things as they go.
 Small photons stay safely in the middle of their pilot wave cushion.
 They make small, neat rolls on their meandering way through the medium.

 This is why small (red) photons get through transparent media in less time than large (blue) photons.

 Finally, we should note that the path through the medium is in a different direction from the path through air.
 The density of atoms in the medium makes the overall path through it more acute than the path on entry and exit.
 This phenomenon is referred to as refraction, and the degree to which this happen is referred to as the refraction index.

 To understand why a photon’s angle of entry into a sheet of plane glass is exactly equal to its angle of exit, we must once again consider the pilot wave.
 In simple terms, we can say that the process of exit is an exact opposite of entry.
 Instead of being compressed, the pilot wave expands.
 The various parts that were compressed on entry expand in a complementary manner on exit.

-This does not only explain why prisms diffract white light into all its different colours while plane glass sheets don’t diffract light in any way.
+This does not only explain why prisms diffract white light into all its different colours at extreme angles while plane glass sheets don’t diffract light in any way.
 It also explains the curious fact that diffraction of light happens in its entirety at exit from a prism.
 There is no diffraction going on inside the prism.